vipulnaik/working-drafts/blog/my-thoughts-on-timelines-wiki.md

-In April 2016, Sebastian Sanchez responded to my [EA Forum post](https://forum.effectivealtruism.org/posts/yBwTcKHWv9Lgunhrm/looking-for-wikipedia-article-writers-topics-include-many-of) and started doing contract work for me (Sebastian and I were already friendson Facebook who had been introduced through a mutual friend, but we didn't have much communication prior to this).
+In April 2016, Sebastian Sanchez responded to my [EA Forum post](https://forum.effectivealtruism.org/posts/yBwTcKHWv9Lgunhrm/looking-for-wikipedia-article-writers-topics-include-many-of) and started doing contract work for me (Sebastian and I were already friends on Facebook who had been introduced through a mutual friend, but we didn't have much communication prior to this).
 Sebastian has been doing contract work for me since April 2016 all the way till 2024, as of my time of writing this post.
 You can see more details on